Ungava Bay Iron Deposits

 Overview

 Oceanic is focused on the development of the Ungava Bay iron properties.
-These properties comprise 3,703 claims over three project areas, namely Hopes Advance, Morgan Lake and Roberts Lake, which are located over 1,568 km2 along the northern extension of the Labrador Trough in the Nunavik Region of northern Quebec.
+These properties comprise more than 3,000 claims over three project areas, namely Hopes Advance, Morgan Lake and Roberts Lake, which are located over approximately 1,500 km2 along the northern extension of the Labrador Trough in the Nunavik Region of northern Quebec.
 The projects cover over 300 kilometres of iron formation and all the deposits are located within 20 – 50 km of tidewater.

 All three project areas have been explored historically in the 1950's and 1960's, including sampling, drilling and metallurgical work to support the planning and development of iron mines.
 In December 2019, the Company reported the results of an updated NI 43-101 compliant Preliminary Economic Assessment at Hopes Advance [link to report].